How do international humanitarian aid workers stay healthy in the face of adversity?

 Keywords:

-Altruism, Anxiety Symptoms, Exposure, Females, Health Personnel Attitudes, Humanitarian Staff Care, Instruments, Intergroup Relations, International Organizations, Longitudinal Study, Males, Predisposition, Prevention, Relief Workers, Sense of Coherence, Statistical Analysis, Stressors
+Altruism, Anxiety Symptoms, Exposure, Females, Health Personnel Attitudes, Humanitarian Staff Care, Instruments, Intergroup Relations, International Organizations, Longitudinal Study, Males, Predisposition, Prevention, Sense of Coherence, Statistical Analysis, Stressors